by Karen Najarian, February 9, 2021

 I always know when my doc is approaching.
 I hear the rapid no nonsense click, click, click of her heels.
 Holding my chart against her forehead, she burst through the door mouthing a humungous “FUUUUCK!”
 I learned in previous appointments that her sons have asked her to clean up her language.
 I love my doc.
 She’s tall, slim, bright, beautiful, and passionate.
 As for me, she can yell FUCK about my cancer progression anytime.

 On the smoky Sunday morning of September 20, I logged into the John Muir Health Portal and read the results of my September 16th PET scan.
 It had been smoky since 12,000 lightning strikes lit 650 wildfires a month before on August 16th and ended up burning four percent of the state of California.
 Some 11 am mornings looked like 5 pm on the Winter Solstice.
 Sometimes the sky was so orange, I felt like I was on another planet.
-I’d been aching more since around that time – fearful of my own internal natural disaster.
+I’d been aching more since around that time and fearful of my own internal natural disaster.
 On the PET scan report I saw the word “progression” and my cancer marker was elevated, too.
 Damn.
 I knew that meant that the IBrance drug had stopped working and the tumors were growing like wildfire again.

 She immediately rolled into gear.
 “Well, we got six months out of the IBrance.”
 My head sank.
 So, we’re now counting my longevity in six month increments instead of decades, I thought.
 But she quickly moved on with a new plan, “We’re going to put you on Xeloda.
 But, unlike IBrance, it’s a chemo.”
 IBrance is a targeted drug – only kills cells with a CDK 4-6 receptor on its membrane.
 Don’t ask.
 You’d need a recent degree in biochemistry to understand.
 Just know that it only targets certain cells, not every cell, like chemo.

 Chemo drugs work to inhibit DNA replication.
 Cancer cells have run-away replication but they’re also fragile.
 In the presence of Xeloda, every time they try to divide, they die.
 But a lot of other cells replicate, too.
 Think fingernails, GI track lining, skin.
-The package insert reads that those dispensing it should only touch the pills with gloves.
+The package insert reads that those dispensing it should only touch the pills double-gloved.
 Four of these would go into my mouth twice a day.
 “I’ll lose my hair?”
 No.” Well, at least that.

 You can’t just buy these cancer drugs at CVS.
 They come from one of four specialty pharmacies in the country.
 Because these drugs are so lifesaving, you’d think they’d be right on it and ship them ASAP.
 No. You gotta be a squeaky wheel.
 On the phone, “What is keeping my medication from being shipped (from Ohio!)?”
 Well, it’s marked urgent here on someone’s desk,” – marked urgent only due to me nagging them on a previous call.
 “Whose desk is it on?
 Where are they?
 Can you bring this to their attention and ship it out?
 My life depends on these.”
 I’ve learned to advocate for myself.